Case104/algolia-assessment/README.md

 ## Features
 - Authentication with GitHub
-- Search for repositories
+- Initialize Algolia Client
 - Display Indices and Rules
 - Copy Rules from one index to another
 - Delete Rules
-- Load cards Index
+- Load cards into Index
 - Search card attributes
 - Deployed to Vercel